iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/grantaccess.md

 # grantAccess

-When a `protectedData` object is initially created via the `protectData` method, only the user creating the `protectedData` may access it.
-The `grantAccess` method authorizes an iExec application to securely access and utilize a piece of protected data.
-Only the specified user(s) may submit this protected data to this iExec application.
-The user(s) do not gain access to view the data, only to submit it for processing to a secure application environment.data and from a user.
+Data encrypted through the Data Protector tool requires explicit authorization for runtime access.
+A newly created `protectedData` object has no inherent authorizations.
+This method grants permission to securely access the specified `protectedData` for processing using the `processProtectedData` method.
+Users may grant permissions to an application, an application whitelist, or a user.

 ## Usage